-Problem solving in mathematics and statistics is inspiring and enjoyable, but are achievements in mathematics and statistics any use in the so-called 'real world'?
+Problem solving in mathematics, statistics and data science is inspiring and enjoyable, but are achievements from these fields any use in the so-called 'real world'?

-The work of mathematicians and statisticians often turns out useful and essential, but typically in a less concrete manner than say the work of a scientists or a physician.
+The work often turns out useful and essential, but typically in a less concrete manner than say the work of a scientists or a physician.
 David Hilbert, in his now historical address to scientists and physicians, put it this way:

 "The instrument that mediates between theory and practice, between thought and observation, is mathematics; it builds the connecting bridge and makes it stronger and stronger.
 Thus it happens that our entire present-day culture, insofar as it rests on intellectual insight into and harnessing of nature, is founded on mathematics"